naddison36/sol2uml/examples/storage/README.md

 sol2uml storage diagrams will show where each storage variable is stored in the contract's slots.
 For each variable, the type, name and byte size is displayed.

 Solidity will pack storage variables in a single slot if the values are 16 bytes (128 bits) or less.
 You can see this in slots 0, 2 and 4 in the above diagram.
-The variables are packed from right to left. sol2uml will mark any unused slot space as `unallocated` along with the amount of bytes.
+The variables are packed from right to left. sol2uml will mark any unused slot space as `unallocated` along with the number of bytes.

 # Elementary Storage on Arbitrum

-In this example, we'll generate a storage diagram for the same [BasicStorage](../../src/contracts/BasicStorage.sol) contract deployed onto Arbitrum to [0x8E2587265C68CD9EE3EcBf22DC229980b47CB960](https://arbiscan.io/address/0x8E2587265C68CD9EE3EcBf22DC229980b47CB960#code).
+In this example, we'll generate a storage diagram for the same [BasicStorage](../../src/contracts/storage/BasicStorage.sol) contract deployed onto Arbitrum to [0x8E2587265C68CD9EE3EcBf22DC229980b47CB960](https://arbiscan.io/address/0x8E2587265C68CD9EE3EcBf22DC229980b47CB960#code).

 The `-n, --network <network>` option is used to specify the Solidity code is to be sourced from verified files on the Arbitrum blockchain explorer [Arbiscan](https://arbiscan.io).